 Specifying the conditions you’d like to have before giving birth is an option available to you as an expectant mother.
 Some example conditions could be one or a combination of any of the following:

-- I would like music playing in the background
+- I would like music to play in the background.

-- I would like a birthing chair or stool
+- I would like a birthing ball, tub, chair, or stool.

 If you have anything else in mind, mention it here.